E-cigarettes don’t need nicotine to harm your health. Here’s why vaping your favorite flavor may be a bigger cancer risk than you think.

 Aldehydes, organic components often associated with aromas (such as those of berries), and other additives used for flavoring on the GRAS list are understood to be safe for food — not smoking or vaping.

-Yet e-liquids are rife with them: cinnamaldehyde imparts the sweet spicy taste of cinnamon; vanillin for vanilla notes; and benzaldehyde is the unmistakable taste of almonds.
+Yet : cinnamaldehyde imparts the sweet spicy taste of cinnamon; vanillin for vanilla notes; and benzaldehyde is the unmistakable taste of almonds.
 Other common flavoring elements such as diacetyl give a creamy or buttery depth to e-liquids.

 Previous studies have looked at the effects of these ingredients when subjected to heat or vaporization and found that they can cause the formation of formaldehyde and other cancer-causing chemicals, in addition to causing irritation and inflammation of the lungs.